bbaaii/DreamDiffusion/README.md

 The **datasets** folder and **pretrains** folder are not included in this repository.
-Please download them from [link](https:) and put them in the root directory of this repository as shown below.
-We also provide a copy of the Imagenet subset.
+Please download them from [eeg](https://github.com/perceivelab/eeg_visual_classification) and put them in the root directory of this repository as shown below.
+We also provide a copy of the Imagenet subset [imagenet](https://drive.google.com/file/d/1y7I9bG1zKYqBM94odcox_eQjnP9HGo9-/view?usp=drive_link).

 For Stable Diffusion, we just use standard SD1.5.
 You can download it from the [official page of Stability](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).
 You want the file ["v1-5-pruned.ckpt"](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).